lovelywym/lab2/README.md

 6.Motivation：We have played a game before called mini metro that designs metro ways between cities and keep putting trains on it to transport objects from city to city.The whole system is supposed to run well with no objects piling up at any one of the cities if the metro ways are designed in a wise way.
 We thus decide to work out a simplified version of the game that only includes the road-designing part.

-7.Tentative Design of your project (several paragraphs and some figures if you would like)
+7.Tentative Design of our project

-7.1 Features of your software and its corresponding description
+Features:Our software takes the information of cities as input and outputs a designed system of passageways between them along with average efficiency w.r.t. unit length of the road.

 In our project, the first step will prompt the user to enter a number n to create an empty map of n by n, which should not be too small considering the size and number of cities, otherwise the map will be too simple.
 Then we will generate m random cities of different sizes, and part of the blue area will be generated to represent the lake.
 Depending on the size of the city and whether there is a lake existing, water or land road will be built to the surrounding cities.